Bourke, Edward (fl. 1700-1730) to William Cadogan

 High-resolution images are available to schools and libraries via subscription to American History, 1493-1943.
 Check to see if your school or library already has a subscription.
 Or click here for more information.
 You may also order a pdf of the image from us here.

-James Stuart (James III, the "Old Pretender"), incited Jacobite support in France and Scotland in the early eighteenth century, attempting to claim the British crown.
-Though Stuart's plot had collapsed by early 1716, Jacobite sentiments continued to exist, leading to a 1745 rebellion in Scotland led by Charles Edward Stewart (Bonnie Prince Charlie).
 General Dominique Sheldon served as commander of Roi dâ€™Angleterre, a regiment raised by Stuart in 1791; he fought in the Jacobite and French armies from 1689-1721.
-Edward was the son of John Bourke, Earl of Clanricarde.
-Cadogan was known for his disdain for and suppresion of Jacobinism.
+Edward was possibly the son of John Bourke, Earl of Clanricarde.
+Cadogan was known for his suppression of Jacobite uprising.

 The copyright law of the United States (title 17, United States Code) governs the making of photocopies or other reproductions of copyrighted material.
 Under certain conditions specified in the law, libraries and archives are authorized to furnish a photocopy or other reproduction.
 One of these specific conditions is that the photocopy or reproduction is not to be “used for any purpose other than private study, scholarship, or research.”
 If a user makes a request for, or later uses, a photocopy or reproduction for purposes in excess of “fair use,” that user may be liable for copyright infringement.
 This institution reserves the right to refuse to accept a copying order if, in its judgment, fulfillment of the order would involve violation of copyright law.